ibm-bluemix-mobile-services/mobiledashboard-storecatalog-client/services/readme.md

     end
 end
 ```
+#### Installing Pods

-3. Perform a `pod install`
+Perform a `pod install` and open up your  **.xcworkspace** file.

 #### Add BMSDelegate.swift

-We are going to add a `BMSDelegate.swift` file with some functions to interact with our Bluemix Mobile services. **Remember** to
+We are going to add a **BMSDelegate.swift** file in the same directory as our **AppDelegate.m** with some functions to interact with our Bluemix Mobile services.

-replace your credentials after you copy the code into your project.
-You can get the `appRoute` and `appGuid` values by navigating
-to your Mobile Client Access instance and clicking the **Mobile Options** tab.
-You can recover your `apikey` for Mobile Analytics
-by going to your Mobile Analytics service instance and clicking the **Service Credentials** tab.
+**Remember** to replace your credentials after you copy the code into your project.
+You can get the `appRoute` and `appGuid` values by navigating to your Mobile Client Access instance and clicking the **Mobile Options** tab.
+You can recover your `apikey` for Mobile Analytics by going to your Mobile Analytics service instance and clicking the **Service Credentials** tab.

 [**BMSDelegate.swift**](BMSDelegate.swift)